StitchNet: Composing Neural Networks from Pre-Trained Fragments: Results

 These pre-trained networks are cut into fragments at each convolution and linear layer that has a single input.
-As shown in Figure~\ref{fig:originalnets}, there are 8 fragments for \textit{alexnet}, 5 fragments for \textit{densenet121}, 13 fragments for \textit{mobilenet\_v3\_small}, 6 fragments for \textit{resnet50} and 16 fragments for \textit{vgg16}.
+As shown in Fig.~\ref{fig:originalnets}, there are 8 fragments for \textit{alexnet}, 5 fragments for \textit{densenet121}, 13 fragments for \textit{mobilenet\_v3\_small}, 6 fragments for \textit{resnet50} and 16 fragments for \textit{vgg16}.
 This results in the creation of a fragment pool $\bP$ of 48 fragments consisting of 5 starting fragments, 38 middle fragments, and 5 terminating fragments.
-We use this fragment pool in all experiments in this paper.
+We use this fragment pool in all experiments.